pi0neerpat/OpenTrivia/README.md

-Note: this is a work in progress!
-Contributions welcome!
+Note: this is a work in progress- contributions welcome!

+A detailed explanation can be found [in this article](https://medium.com/@patluvsblockchain/double-blockchain-dapp-experiment-96f2ac12dc8d)

 The theory behind the first "Double-blockchain dApp."